GMOD/jbrowse-components/website/docs/tutorials/embed_linear_genome_view/03_assemblies.md

 name aliases we specified in our command.
 If for some reason the index files were unusually named, you could change them in the "faiLocation" and "gziLocation" entries, but these look right.
-Create a new file called "assembly.js" and have it export this object, like this:
+Create a new file called "assembly.js" and copy the assembly entry over to that file and have it be exported, like this:

 ```javascript title="assembly.js"
 export default {